visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/element-table.md

 ---
 # Element Table

 The element table appears at the bottom of the element view, displaying a list of all elements from the active selection and their attributes.
-For **explicit and graphical selections**, it shows all elements from visible intersections which fall within the bounds of the selection.
+For **element queries and graphical selections**, it shows all elements from visible intersections which fall within the bounds of the selection.
 For **intersection selections**, it shows all elements in the selected intersection.
 If no selection is active, all visible elements are shown.

 ![The element table](./img/element-table.png)